porkloin/rbspace-frontend/content/blog/2018/02/proxying-browsersync-in-a-lando-local-dev-environment/index.md

 ---
-title: "Proxying BrowserSync in a Lando Local Dev Environment"
+title: 'Proxying BrowserSync in a Lando Local Dev Environment'
-date: "2018-02-12T23:00:20.000Z"
+date: '2018-02-12T23:00:20.000Z'
-description: "Proxying BrowserSync in a Lando Local Dev Environment"
+description: 'Proxying BrowserSync in a Lando Local Dev Environment'
 featuredImage: ../../../images/code.png
+published: true
 ---

 I love Lando – it's one of the easiest to use docker-based local development solutions I've ever tried, and it has an amazing amount of extensibility for front-end tooling.
 I also love BrowserSync for live reloading and testing sites across various devices.
 However, Lando didn't have a well-documented way of integrating with BrowserSync.